 - Each contestant must provide his/her own laptop computer, printer and blank paper.

 - Each contestant must have a saving device, as a writable CD, a formatted floppy disk or a flash drive.

-- Optionally, a keyboard or keypad may be added, and a mouse may be added.
+- Optionally, a keyboard, keypad and a mouse may be added.